Unstructured-IO/unstructured/docs/source/connectors.rst

 To run this example, you'll first need to install the S3 dependencies as shown `here <https://unstructured-io.github.io/unstructured/connectors.html#s3-connector>`_.

 For a full list of the options the CLI accepts check ``unstructured-ingest --help``.

+NOTE: Keep in mind that you will need to have all the appropriate extras and dependencies for the file types of the documents contained in your data storage platform.
+You can find more information about this in the `installation guide <https://unstructured-io.github.io/unstructured/installing.html>`_.

 ``Azure Connector``